GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

-An echo is returned to all subscribers: `/source/play <string source_id>`
+`control/actionResult /source/play <string source_id> <bool played> <string description>`

+The return confirmation refers to the `source_id`, indicating `played=true`if the source is successfuly played and `played=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/source/play source1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/source/play source1`

-BeRTA sends back to all subscribers: `/source/play source1`
+BeRTA sends back to the sender: `control/actionResult /source/play source1 true Audio source source1 played back`

 <!----------------------------------------------------------------------------------->
 ---